mikedh/trimesh/CONTRIBUTING.md

     embed()

 if __name__ == '__main__':
-    # I like pyinstrument as it's a sampling profiler
+    # I like pyinstrument as it's a relatively low-overhead sampling
-    # and has nice looking print statements compared
+    # profiler and has nice looking nested print statements compared
     # to cProfile or others.
     import pyinstrument